 Co-coordinator Poetry Out Loud and Sierra Poetry Festival

-Julie is a published poet, writer, editor and teacher.
-She is co-founder and co-publisher of the notorious Six Ft.
-Swells Press, a small press specializing in "After Hours" poetry, and is a poet-teacher with California Poets in the Schools (CPITS).
-In 2016 Julie was Editor for CPITS Statewide Anthology, the forward for which was written by Molly Fisk, our inaugural Nevada County Poet Laureate.
+Julie is a published poet, writer, editor and self-publishing expert with her small business, Self to Shelf Publishing Services.
+She is a poet-teacher with California Poets in the Schools (CPITS), and was the Editor for their 2016 and 2017 Statewide Anthologies, the foreword for which was written by Molly Fisk, our inaugural Nevada County Poet Laureate, and Dana Gioia, the State Poet Laureate.
 Julie is a key member of our leadership teams for Poetry Out Loud, for both Nevada and Placer Counties, and for our annual Sierra Poetry Festival.
-She is also an accomplished website designer, magazine editor and social media guru.
+She is also an accomplished website and book designer, copy editor and social media guru.